Combodo/itop-legacy-search-base/README.md

-# iTop module : Assign To Me
+# iTop module : API to use the legacy search box in the console

 ## About

-This extension adds a menu to directly assign any kind of ticket to the agent currently connected.
+All you new to know is in the title: API to use the legacy search box in the console :-)

 ## Download